SophieCharlotteK/AtomicChessOS-1/src/src_ci/README.md

 Jenkins offers a Docker-Image which can be installed though the `docker-cli`:

 * `$ docker --version`, checks if docker is installed.
-* `$ docker container run --name jenkins-blueocean --env DOCKER_HOST=tcp://docker:2376 -v $(pwd)/jenkins_conf:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart always jenkinsci/blueocean`, pull docker image and start a new container using this image.
+* `$ docker container run --name jenkins-blueocean --network host --env DOCKER_HOST=tcp://docker:2376 -v $(pwd)/jenkins_conf:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart always jenkinsci/blueocean`, pull docker image and start a new container using this image.

 ##### SITENOTE CONTAINER MANAGEMENT